James7688/LightDefense-Antivirus/README.md

-LightDefense is an antivirus that is made to scan your files, we have our unique feature that is called Full Scan( it scan your whole device).
-Our antivirus can deal with active virus( in alpha ).
-Contact us to report bugs : quyanh082013@gmail.com
-The antivirus is only in beta testing ( Do not trust our antivirus )
+LightDefense is an antivirus designed to scan your files.
+We offer a unique feature called Full Scan, which scans your entire device.
+Our antivirus can handle active viruses (currently in alpha).
+Contact us to report bugs at quyanh082013@gmail.com.
+The antivirus is currently in beta testing, so please use it with caution.

-CREDIT :
-Quy Anh Nguyen - Developer,
-Umut Camliyurt - Developer,
-VirusTotal - Database Provider
+CREDIT: Quy Anh Nguyen - Developer, Umut Camliyurt - Developer, VirusTotal - Database Provider